-The public authorities have a lot of information on the environment.
-This information is important to help everyone to make choices, whether they be political, societal or individual choices.
-The right of access to environmental information is a universal one that everyone (individuals, groups of citizens, associations, companies, etc…) can exercise.
+Public authorities have plenty of information on environment.
+This information is important to help everyone make choices, whether they be political, societal or individual choices.
+Therefore, the right to access to environmental information belongs to everyone (individuals, groups of citizens, associations, companies, etc…).

 The public authorities must make environmental information available to the public in two ways, so that the public can easily access this information:

 - On the one hand, as far as possible, they must disseminate the environmental information they have spontaneously on their websites (active advertising).